Ghazni Khel

-Ghazni Khel is the third tehsil of lakki marwat and town and union council of Lakki Marwat District in Khyber Pakhtunkhwa province of Pakistan.
+Ghazni Khel is a town and union council of Lakki Marwat District in the Khyber Pakhtunkhwa province of Pakistan.
 Ghazni Khel have two famous football Club.
 One is Muslim CLUB and 2nd is Khan Club.It is located at 32°33'30N 70°44'22E and has an altitude of 287 metres (944 feet).
 It is located 20km from its district headquarters Lakki Marwat.